kickingvegas/henty/README.md

 # henty

-A command-line utility to report HTML entities.
+A command-line utility to list out HTML entities.

+This utility is inspired by the command-line utility `ascii` which provides a quick reference to an ASCII character map.

 ## System Requirements

 * Terminal program supporting UTF-8
 * Python 2.7
+* Posix (Linux, Unix, OS-X) Platform

 Tested on: